Kwesijay1/ops-db-exercise/README.md

-# Spring Boot Dashboard API
+# Spring Boot Inventory Database API

-## 📋 Project Overview
+##  Project Overview
-This Spring Boot RESTful API connects to a MySQL database hosted on Amazon RDS to provide business intelligence insights including top customers, monthly sales analytics, and average order value by country.
+This Spring Boot RESTful API connects to a MySQL database hosted on Amazon RDS to provide business intelligence insights including top customers, monthly sales analytics, average order value by country, Products never Ordered, and frequent buyers.
 The application is deployed on an AWS EC2 instance for reliable cloud accessibility.

-## 🔧 Tech Stack
+##  Tech Stack

 | Component | Technology |
 |-----------|------------|